Curriculum & Learning

 In Year 11, teachers will report on the current grade and make a prediction based on standardised and moderated examination and assessment results.

-This is the Manor High School curriculum, we operate a two-week timetable, it offers breadth but also the opportunity for mastery and depth of study.
-We recently changed the timings of our day to reflect three longer sessions per day rather than five shorter lessons, which used to be the case.
+At MHS we operate a two-week timetable, it offers breadth but also the opportunity for mastery and depth of study.
+Students have 3x100 minute sessions per day rather than five shorter lessons, which used to be the case.
 The breakdown of the fortnightly cycle is below.

 If you would like to find out more about our curriculum content, please contact the school directly.